DocHatty/associative-dreaming-mcp-server/README.md

 ## What This Actually Is

-**Scaffolding for cognitive modes, not a replacement for them.**

-This is prompt engineering infrastructure.
-It doesn't manipulate temperature, sampling, or model weights—it provides structured tracking, persistence, and *explicit permission* for associative thinking.
-You could ask Claude to "think associatively" and get similar raw output.
+This is **prompt engineering infrastructure**, not magic.
+The server doesn't manipulate temperature or sampling—it provides structured tracking and explicit permission for associative thinking.
+The same is true of Sequential Thinking: both are scaffolding that makes a thinking style *legible* and *persistent* across conversation turns.

-The same is true of Sequential Thinking: asking Claude to "think step by step" works—yet there's value in making the process structured and trackable.

-The real value is threefold:
+Could you just ask Claude to "think associatively"?
+Yes.
+Could you ask it to "think step by step" instead of using Sequential Thinking?
+Also yes.
+The value is threefold:

-1. **Legibility**: The rhizomatic path becomes visible and inspectable, not lost in chat history
+1. **Legibility**: The associative path becomes visible and inspectable, not lost in chat history
 2. **Persistence**: Cognitive state survives across conversation turns and tool calls
-3. **Composition**: Enables the pattern `Sequential → Associative → Sequential` as a programmatic workflow, not a manual prompt rewrite
+3. **Composition**: Enables `Sequential → Associative → Sequential` as a programmatic workflow

+This increases your odds of **systematic creative accidents**—structured exploration where the wins are usable and the losses are logged.

 ## The Value Proposition